Skip to main content

 3. Check Your Server’s Accessibility:

 Verify that your server is accessible from multiple locations.
 You can use online tools like Down For Everyone Or Just Me to see if the issue is widespread.
+Consider scenarios where server responses differ for direct access versus automated monitoring, which can explain why monitors report downtime despite accessibility.

 4. Review Server Logs:

 Check your server logs for any errors or issues that might be blocking our monitors.
 This can provide insights into why the monitor is detecting downtime.
+Pay special attention to any HTTP 500 error codes, as these indicate server-side issues that monitoring nodes interpret as downtime.

 5. Investigate Firewall and Security Settings:

 Ensure that your firewall or security settings are not blocking our monitoring requests.
 Adjust them if necessary to allow uninterrupted access.
+Additionally, ensure ICMP traffic is allowed, especially if you are using Ping monitors, as server firewalls, cloud provider restrictions, or network equipment might block ICMP echo requests.

 6. Test Your URL: